Danielresek/Revz-BIS-List---World-of-Warcraft-Item-Tracker/README.md

 The project is organized to make it easy to expand and maintain:

-- **config/**: Contains configuration files used for setting up database migrations.
-This includes details like database connection parameters used by the migration tool to create and modify tables.
+- **data/**: Contains a list of all BIS items that players can add, which is used for searching specific items when pressing the "Add items" button in the application.

 - **middleware/**: Contains middleware functions used in the application for authentication.
 For example, `auth.js` handles user login and verification using Passport.js to authenticate users.